Karl Lagerfeld Dead: Fashion Icon Was 85

 Ian Langsdon/EPA-EFE/Shutterstock

-Karl Lagerfeld has passed away at the age of 85, multiple outlets report.
+Karl Lagerfeld has passed away at the age of 85.
 The iconic fashion designer was the creative director for Chanel and Fendi.

+"It is with deep sadness that the House of Chanel announces the passing of Karl Lagerfeld, the creative director for the Chanel Fashion House since 1983," Chanel said in a statement.

+The fashion house credited Lagerfeld with reinventing the brand's codes created by founder Gabrielle Chanel, including those for the Chanel jacket and suit, the classic little black dress, the quilted handbag and more.

+"Thank you Karl for the most beautiful journey.
+With all our love.
+Your Fendi family," the company stated.

-News of his death comes one month after Lagerfeld was missing from Chanel's Paris Fashion Week shows.
+News of Lagerfeld's death comes one month after he was missing from Chanel's Paris Fashion Week shows.
 While celebs Kristen Stewart, Tessa Thompson, Tilda Swinton, Marion Cotillard, Pharrell Williams and Sofia Coppola were all in attendance at the presentation, Lagerfeld was nowhere to be found when it came time for his final bow.

 According to the fashion house, Lagerfeld was "feeling tired" and asked Virginie Viard to step in for him.